noseapp/noseapp/docs/extensions.rst

 Extensions
 ==========

-You will can create extensions for noseapp as independent library.
-Usage redirect imports from noseapp.ext
+You will can create extension for noseapp and to use him as independent library.
+You get a chance for use redirect import from noseapp.ext.
+Thanks mitsuhiko for good idea and realization :) (This is realization from flask library.)

 Example::